 Evaluation of tenure track faculty is a six-year process.
-Tenure track faculty will be evaluated for contract renewal in each of their first five years their first, second, third, and fourth years at McKendree.
+Tenure track faculty will be evaluated for contract renewal in each of their first five years at McKendree.
 The tenure decision is made in the sixth year.

 Faculty who are granted one year of credit toward tenure will be evaluated in years one through four and are eligible to apply for tenure in year five.
 Faculty who are granted two years of credit toward tenure will be evaluated in years one through three and are eligible to apply for tenure in year four.
 Faculty who are granted three years of credit toward tenure will be evaluated in years one and two and are eligible to apply for tenure in year three.